arbaazali872/TreasureHuntRL/README.md

     - Performance metrics and logs are saved in the `logs/` directory.

 3. **Customizing Hyperparameters**:
-    - Modify the hyperparameter values in the `.env` file before running the script to train with different configurations.
+    - Modify the hyperparameter values in the `config.env` file before running the script to train with different configurations.
+    - Run the script:
+      ```bash
+      python hyperparameter_tester.py
+      ```